Public Health Specializations and Concentrations

 Education Levels: Bachelors, Masters, & Doctorate

-Common Work Environments: Government agencies, research facilities, and non-profit organizations
+Common Work Environments: Government agencies, research facilities, and non-profit organizations.

-Health Equity Degrees and Programs
+Health Equity and Health Disparities Degrees and Programs

 Education Levels: Bachelor’s, master’s and doctorate